-Using automated transcription software is highly recommended for those that have a lot of audio to transcribe.
+Using AI-powered automated transcription software like Trint is highly recommended for those who have a lot of audio to transcribe.
 It can save potentially many hours compared to trying to manually transcribe the audio with a human.

-Additionally, there are built-in editors in the software that efficiently perform the job of editing and refining the overall output.
-Another usefulness of automatic transcription services is that they allow the text to be converted into any language.
+Another useful feature of automatic transcription services is that they allow the text to be converted into any language.
 This aids flexibility and better global outreach.

 3. Try Microsoft Word’s Transcription Feature

-Microsoft Word is a widely available and used word processing software among people, but a lot of users don’t realize it has a transcription feature built into it.
 So if you are an MS Word user, then you do not need to run around looking for an alternative to manual typing.
-MS Word’s transcribe feature allows mp3, mp4, m4a, & WAV to be converted into plain text.
+MS Word’s transcribe feature can handle most popular audio formats, like mp3, mp4, m4a, & WAV files, conveniently converting audio into text.

 You can simply record conversations directly in MS Word, and alternatively, you can upload files that will be transcribed in it automatically.
-Its features also include voice recognition and time stamps.
+Its features also include voice recognition and time stamps in its automatic transcriptions.

-There are additional tools for transcription which are supported in Microsoft Office paid plans starting from $6.99 per month.
+There are additional tools for transcription that are supported in Microsoft Office paid plans starting from $6.99 per month.